ISKANBV/book-user-store/README.md

 Also I have Security configuration , Authentication with jwt.

 Note:I recommend checking the project with a postman.
-There may be a problem with the swagger.
+There may be a problem with the swagger.I use PostgreSql.You can change database properties in application properties for checking.